Steelers-Chiefs moved to primetime because of ice storm

 The forecast calls for ice to move into the area Friday, and persistent cold temperatures throughout Saturday and Sunday.
 More precipitation is expected Sunday, though mostly in the form of cold rain.

+Donovan said he began having conversations with the league office on Wednesday, when the forecast began to look dire.
+Those discussions continued Thursday, and he spoke with commissioner Roger Goodell on Friday morning, at which point the league decided to move the kickoff time.

+''This storm has the potential to be pretty damaging,'' Donovan said. ''We talked a lot about the weather, what the experts are telling us.
+It's changed so much the last few days, we wanted to make sure we had the most up-to-date information.
+But we also talked about the importance of making a decision quickly so we can prepare.''

-The time change means the Packers-Cowboys game scheduled to kickoff at 3:40 p.m.
+The time change means the Packers-Cowboys game scheduled to kick off at 3:40 p.m.
 Central time on Fox on Sunday will serve as the lead-in for the Steelers-Chiefs game, which will remain on NBC.

 The Chiefs have already played a couple of home games in inclement weather this season, including a frigid matchup with Tennessee in early December.
 The official temperature at kickoff that day was 1 degree, which tied the 1983 season finale against Denver for coldest game in Arrowhead Stadium history.